dowjones/react-dropdown-tree-select/README.md

 Type: `string`

 Specific id for container.
-The container renders with a default id of `rdtsN` where N is count of the current component rendered.
+The container renders with a default id of `rdtsN` where N is the count of the current component rendered.

 Use to ensure a own unique id when a simple counter is not sufficient, e.g in a partial server render (SSR)